shubham43MP/react-hooks/README.md

 passing an empty array [] in the useEffect hook will make the useEffect hook as componentDidMount

+Returning a function from a useEffect is equivalent to componentWillUnmount : return () => { unmount code }

 Important Tip #1 If any function that is prop dependant or state dependant, call it in the useEffect and define itself in the useEffect so that you may not miss the important dependency array

 Important Tip #2: Organise related useEffect and useState together for better understanding in case you use multiple useEffects and useState